Uniting to end youth homelessness

 The buildings which will soon become East Street Mews, have been empty for over a decade.
 What was once a busy workshop and residential accommodation, has fallen into significant disrepair.

-An innovative team of local businesses, charities and property experts with support from Bristol City Council are all working together, free of charge, to create these new homes, which will provide a solid foundation on which its residents can move on to the next stage of their lives in education or employment.
+Together with an innovative team of local businesses, charities and property experts with support from Bristol City Council are all working together, free of charge, to create these new homes, which will provide a solid foundation on which its residents can move on to the next stage of their lives in education or employment.

 The ground floor of the property will include space for local businesses and provide employment opportunities for residents and the local community alike.